0xGupta/General_Writeups/Challenges/SSTI/README.md

 <img src="../image/rce_try2.png" alt="rce_try2.png" width="500"/>

-But still it returns the object instance and not actual value what we want, and hence we have to find out a way to get a reverse shell or perform SSRF.
-And with bit of research we have our request crafted.
+However, it still returns the object instance and not the actual value we need, and hence we have to find out a way to get a reverse shell or perform SSRF.
+After a bit of research, we crafted our request.

 #### Showtime